lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * In the case when the server is Initiator, message_2 (and message_4, if present) is sent from the client prepended with the identifier C_I.
 See {{fig-coap2}}.

 The prepended identifiers are encoded in CBOR and thus self-delimiting.
+The integer representation of identifiers described in {{bstr-repr}} is used, when applicable.
 They are sent in front of the actual EDHOC message to keep track of messages in an EDHOC session, and only the part of the body following the identifier is used for EDHOC processing.
 In particular, the connection identifiers within the EDHOC messages are not impacted by the prepended identifiers.

 The application/edhoc media type does not apply to these messages;
 their media type is unnamed.